 Different roles for each department

-- Marketing & communication: LinkedIn is the number 1 platform to work with content marketing and thought leadership in the B2B market because it is a perfect place to create awareness and to generate leads.
-Think about all the information about LinkedIn users we have access to – we know their title, their workplace, their education, their seniority and much more.
-We can use all of this information to make targeted advertising to ensure that the right people receive our messages.
+- Marketing & communication: LinkedIn is the number one platform to work with content marketing and thought leadership in the B2B market.
+It is a perfect place to create awareness and generate leads.
+Think about all the information about LinkedIn users we have access to – we know their title, workplace, education, seniority, and much more.
+We can also use this information to do targeted advertising towards relevant people.

 What about you as a leader?

-The first step is to update your personal profile (Danish article).
-You can be sure that your profile will have a lot of visitors, so let your professionalism shine.
-Find out who is viewing your profile by checking “Who’s viewed your profile”.
-Humans are curious by nature and most people visit people rather than companies on LinkedIn.
-Make sure that your profile (and your employee’s profiles) are search engine optimized (Danish article) based on the keywords that are important to you.
-Your customers should be able to find your employees and not your competitors when they search for specific skills.
+The first step is to update your own LinkedIn profile.
+You can be sure that your profile will have many views, so let your professionalism shine.
+Find out who is viewing your profile by checking “Who´s viewed your profile”.
+Humans are curious by nature, and most people visit people rather than companies on LinkedIn.
+Your customers should be able to find your employees and not your competitors when they search for specific skills and knowledge.

-Stay updated.
+- Stay updated.
 Show that you are interested and wish to stay updated.
-By connecting with your customers and following their companies on LinkedIn, you are not only showing that you are interested in them but you also follow their development.
-You can also follow your competitors and collaborators and consider following some of LinkedIn’s Influencers such as Jack Welsh and Richard Branson to stay updated.
+By connecting with your customers and following their company pages, join relevant LinkedIn groups.
+You can also track your competitors and consider following some of LinkedIn’s Influencers, such as Richard Branson.

-Manage your settings.
+- Manage your settings.
 Many people are not aware of the things you can control on LinkedIn.
-You can decide, for example, if your network should be notified when you update your profile if others should have access to your network if people should be able to see when you visit their profile and who is allowed to connect with you on LinkedIn.
-Use 5-10 minutes to examine your own settings – and also think about if your company should have a position on your employees’ settings in the case that LinkedIn is used during the day at the office.
+You can decide, for example, if your network should be notified when you update your profile, if others should have access to your network or if people should be able to see when you visit their profile and who is allowed to connect with you.
+Invest 5-10 minutes in examining your own settings.